AsinineFatuity/siecom/docs/installation.md

   * We use [dj-database-url](https://pypi.org/project/dj-database-url/) to configure django database values
 8. Run migrations `python manage.py migrate`
 9. Run `python3 manage.py runserver` to run the backend
+10. Install redis on your system and run `python manage.py run_huey` to run the background task process